 NITTO Terra Grappler G2.

 An all-terrain tread offers a longer tread wear life without sacrificing stability and also delivers balanced performance both on and off-road.
-If that is something you crave for your vehicle, then this NITTO Terra Grappler G2 All-Terrain Tire is the perfect option.
+If that is something you crave for your Jeep Wrangler, then this NITTO Terra Grappler G2 Tire is the perfect option.
 The Terra Grappler G2 provides superior traction and grip no matter the terrain or outdoors conditions.Clean-Sheet Approach.

-With the Terra Grappler G2, NITTO combines the latest materials and advanced design elements.
+With the Terra Grappler G2's, NITTO combines the latest materials and advanced design elements.
 Following a clean-sheet approach, NITTO merged the best characteristics of off-road performance with on-road handling and longevity.
-No matter where you go with your vehicle, this Terra Grappler G2 will take you there in comfort, safety and style.Superior Traction.
+No matter where you go with your Wrangler, this Terra Grappler G2 will take you there in comfort, safety and style.Superior Traction.

 The NITTO Terra Grappler G2 features angled, lateral voids that easily clear out the terrain below for added traction.
 The specific arrangement of the variable pitch tread blocks ensure you'll have ample traction no matter the terrain.
 This tire features extended siping to the full depth of the tread blocks, which helps lengthen tread wear and improve wet pavement grip.Reinforced Block Edges.